 How to add an email manually

 If your email provider isn’t one of the ones listed by Apple, it is still possible to add it.

-For example, if you have a Hotmail account it’s a little bit more complex to add, we cover this here: How to set up Hotmail on a Mac.
+For example, if you have a Hotmail account, it’s a bit more complex to add; we cover this here: How to set up Hotmail on a Mac.

-- A window will open with the iCloud, Exchange and other options and Other Mail Account…
+- A window will open with the iCloud, Exchange, other options, and Other Mail Account…

 - Select Other Mail Account…